SDSU-Research-CI/rag-llm-quick-start/README.md

 kubectl create -f rag-llm-deployment.yaml -n <namespace>
 ```

-This step will start the container and run several commands identified in the yaml file, including cloning this repository to the container and running the setup.sh script which will install several software packages, start Ollama, and run the app.py program which will severe up the Gradio-based web interface.
+This step will start the container and run several commands identified in the yaml file, including starting Ollama, downloading models, and run the app.py program which will serve up the Gradio-based web interface.

 However, we must first initialize the Chroma database with our data to be used for RAG.